-The AICL Risk Management Strategy, agreed by the AICL Board, is designed to support the business in achieving its goals.
+The AICL Risk Management Strategy, contained within the AICL Risk Policy , is designed to support the business in achieving its objectives.
 Key elements are:

-- Creation of a robust and sustainable risk management framework, incorporating risk identification and self-assessment at an embedded 1st line of defence level and continuous monitoring at a 2nd line of defence level - Creation of a risk aware culture across AICL, that understands and utilises risk appetite in its decision making - Definition of ownership and responsibilities for managing risk across AICL - Provision of an on-going, independent risk and control monitoring, review, escalation and challenge process - Ongoing training and education of AICL's workforce, to enhance business wide risk management capabilities - Demonstration to Saga plc shareholders, regulatory authorities such as the FSC, and other key stakeholders that we have identified and are managing all the significant strategic, market, financial and operational risks that arise in our operations.
+- Creation of a robust and sustainable risk management framework, incorporating risk identification and self-assessment at an embedded 1st line of defence level and continuous monitoring at a 2nd line of defence level - Creation of a risk aware culture across AICL, that understands and utilises risk appetite in its decision making - Definition of ownership and responsibilities for managing risk across AICL - Provision of an on-going, independent risk and control monitoring, review, escalation and challenge process - Provision of effective incident management and crisis resolution support; - Ongoing training and education of AICL's workforce, to enhance business wide risk management capabilities - Demonstration to Saga plc shareholders, regulatory authorities such as the FSC, and other key stakeholders that we have identified and are managing all the significant strategic, market, financial and operational risks that arise in our operations.